 • Optional Family Funeral Benefit Form

-Members who hold ministerial or parliamentary office receive an additional salary that corresponds to a percentage of their basic compensation.
-If a Member holds two or more positions for which an additional salary is granted, the Member will receive only the higher amount.
+Members who hold ministerial or parliamentary roles receive an additional salary that corresponds to a percentage of their basic compensation.
+If a Member holds two or more positions for which an additional salary is granted, the Member will receive pay only for the position that pays the higher amount.

 Click here for an outline of the amount paid with respect to service in any of the listed positions.
 The amount is paid in addition to the basic compensation on the bi-weekly payroll and is fully taxable.

-The additional salary paid to a Member elected as Chair or Deputy Chair of a Select Standing or Special Committee is included in a Member’s bi-weekly pay cheque.
-Payment will be made from the date the resolutions electing the Chair and Deputy Chair are passed by the Committee until the last day of the bi-weekly pay period in which prorogation of the session occurs.
+The additional salary paid to a Member elected as Chair or Deputy Chair of a parliamentary committee is included in a Member’s bi-weekly pay.
+Payment will be made from the date the resolutions electing the Chair and Deputy Chair are passed by the committee until the last day of the bi-weekly pay period in which prorogation of the session occurs.

 Option 1: Rental

-A Member whose principal residence is outside the CRD and who rents a second residence within the CRD to fulfill his or her duties as a Member may seek reimbursement to a maximum of $24,374 per fiscal year effective April 1, 2023 for:
+A Member who lives 40km or more from the Legislative Precinct, and who rents a second residence in the Victoria area to fulfill their duties as a Member, may seek reimbursement to a maximum of $25,325 per fiscal year effective April 1, 2024, for:

 • Rent;